My Health: A Perfect Storm of SuckCATEGORY / words AUTHOR / Fox DATE / December 3, 2016

-The Botox shots every three months in addition to the twice daily Doxycycline is the only thing that somewhat keeps the perpetual head pressure at bay, and just barely.
+The Botox shots every three months in addition to the twice daily Doxycycline is the only thing that kept the perpetual head pressure at bay, and just barely.
 My attempts to taper down the antibiotics bring back the head pain almost immediately.
 While I’ve managed to just barely rid myself of the constant pressure, chronic migraines are now a part of my life, never knowing when one might strike.

 The weeks of being trapped laying down finally inspired me to start using an eye-patch, which initially was only so I could watch movies while laying on my side, but soon realized it dealt with the double vision much better.

 I finally got approved for Disability, which took three years.
 As soon as my Medicare kicked in, I once again sent my records to The Chiari Institute.
 They’d changed their insurance policies since then and had been involved in some lawsuits.
 This time, they said I wasn’t a candidate.
 They didn’t say why.

 I’ve started using a cane.
 I am often dizzy, it helps me in the effort to climb stairs, and it’s a good signifier to others that I am not normally-abled.